Here is how the Domestic Program works in Haiti.

 This Patient Log assures NSVI that proper criteria are being followed (as yet, no vasectomies on young men with fewer than 2 children) and provides data about the demographics of men seeking vasectomy in Haiti.

-If you would like to DONATE, rest assured that a donation of $450 will provide vasectomy services for 10 men.
+If you would like to DONATE, rest assured that a donation of $600 will provide vasectomy services for 10 men.
 Those men will be able to (1) better provide for the children that they already have, (2) relieve their wives of the risks of other forms of contraception and the unintended pregnancies that occur while using those less dependable forms of contraception, and (3) enjoy better sex without the fear of unwanted pregnancy.
 Your donation will enhance the quality of life for Haitian men, their families, and Haitian society overall.
-Moreover, it will provide extra income for our Domestic Team staff.
+Moreover, it will provide extra income for our dedicated Domestic Team.